exercism/x86-64-assembly/concepts/memory/introduction.md

 Any data in assembly is a sequence of bytes.
 This means that any data can be viewed as an `array` of those underlying bytes.

-In order to access any byte after the first, a 0-indexed offset must be added to the base pointer:
+In order to access any byte after the first, a 0-indexed offset must be added to the base address:

 ```nasm
 section .data